uxilab/uxi/docs/src/components/pages/README.md

 ## Partners

-Currently, our main partners are currently Cluedin, Adorm and Sitecore (//todo need to find more partners, adform and sitecore are examples).
+Currently, our main partners are currently Cluedin, Adorm and Sitecore.
 If your company wants to support us, take contact with pierre_at_uxilab.eu.